LangLeon/starter-hugo-academic/content/authors/leon/_index.md

   url: https://www.uva.nl/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include equivariant deep learning and information theory.
+bio: I'm an enthusiastic researcher in information theory and machine learning

 # Interests to show in About widget
 interests: